kekse1/count.php/README.md

 if you would like to review my code.
 I don't bite, promised! xD~

 ### # `define()` for the configuration/settings?
-Yes.. **if I don't upgrade to a `class`** it's not necessary to adapt this constants later.
-The only reason to change this: the constants are in the global namespace, that's bad.. but as I said: maybe I'm 'upgrading' to classes, so the config could be defined in there.

-Alternatively I'm thinking about a `COUNT_` prefix for all these constants, as they're defined in the global scope..
+Yes.. it's not necessary to adapt this constants later.
+The only reason to change this: the constants are in the global namespace, that's bad.. but alternatively I'm thinking about a `COUNT_` prefix for the constants (or just a random value).

-And btw.. usually I've always used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..
+And btw.. usually I've always used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file.. that's better here.

 ### # Why not using a `class`?
 Just because it ain't necessary.
-But **maybe** I'll upgrade.. not sure atm.
-I've just set a `namespace`, so everything is no longer in the global namespace.. maybe that's enough.
+I've just set a `namespace`, so everything is no longer in the global namespace.. that should be enough.
+It even could really be, that using classes would even end up in more resource consumption.. so, I think it's O.K. as it is now. :)~

 ### # Installation via '[Composer](https://getcomposer.org/)'?
 I'm pretty sure there's no real 'installation' necessary here.. additionally, there are also **no real